Galser/ptfe-prodmount-vc-cloud/README.md

     After that - press **[Save]** button at the bottom of the page to save all your settings.
 And you going to be present with the following informational screen :
 ![Settings saved, restart now](screenshots/4_restat_now.png) Press **[Restart Now]**
-- At his moment PTFE will do a full start of all internal services, it can take a couple of minutes, refresh the windows from time to time :
+- At this moment PTFE will do a full start of all internal services, it can take a couple of minutes, refresh the windows from time to time :
 ![Starting dashboard](screenshots/5_starting.png)
   > Note:..Depending on your browser and/or browser settings the starting in the left part of Dashboard - never changes unless you reload the page.
 So force-reload the page after 2-3 minutes.
 - Wait a couple of minutes for the state at the left rectangle to be changed to **Started**.
 Now, below the button [Stop now] there is link **[Open]** :